tahiri-lab/KNCL/addons/binarize_trees/README.md

 # Binarize Newick Trees

 This script reads one or more Newick phylogenetic trees, resolves multifurcations, and writes binary trees.
+This script is useful as a post-processing step when tree completion may introduce multifurcations.
+It resolves any internal node with more than two children and returns binary-refined Newick trees.
+Used for the evaluation purposes.

 ## Usage